 The compact cache groups many tiles together in one large file called a bundle.
 A bundle contains up to 16,384 tiles.
 The result is a cache with dozens or hundreds of files, instead of thousands or millions.
 If you look at a compact cache on disk, you can see the bundle files with the .bundle extension.
 You'll also see some corresponding index files with the extension .bundlx.

-While the cache is being created, you may see .lock and .done files in the cache folders.
-The .lock files are the server's way of keeping track of which bundles are currently being created; the presence of a .lock file doesn't mean that the bundle is inaccessible to clients.
-Similarly, the .done file is the server's way of understanding which bundles have finished.
+While the cache is being created, you may see temporary .lock and .done files in the cache folders.
+The .lock files allow ArcGIS Server to keep track of which bundles are in the process of being created; the presence of a .lock file doesn't mean that the bundle is inaccessible to clients.
+Similarly, the .done file allows ArcGIS Server to keep track of which bundles have been created.
 All the .lock and .done files should go away when the caching job has finished.

 It's possible to have a small cache with just one bundle at each level.
 More common is that you have a bundle boundary crossing some portion of the geography, so you get multiple bundles in a level (although the bundles might not contain the full 16,000 tiles if the geography is small).
 Large caches encompass many bundles.